paper-krane/kado/docs/docs/0.8/spacing.md

 <h4 id="horizontal-centering">Horizontal Centering <a href="#horizontal-centering">#</a></h4>
-<p>Additionally, Origami also includes an <span class="highlight">mx-auto</span> class for horizontally centering fixed-width block level content—that is, content that has display: block and a width set—by setting the horizontal margins to auto.</p>
+<p>Additionally, {{ site.title }} also includes an <span class="highlight">mx-auto</span> class for horizontally centering fixed-width block level content—that is, content that has display: block and a width set—by setting the horizontal margins to auto.</p>
 <div class="demo-container text-small">
     <div class="demo-content text-center mx-auto" style="width: 180px">I'm Centered</div>
 </div>